Processing math: 0%

 Example: 'bsb',[2 10:90 93] , 'bdp',0.4 , 'standardize',false , 'alpha',0.6 , 'omega',1 , 'standardize',false , 'showRowNames',false , 'showArrows',false

-bsb —units forming subset on which to perform PCA.vector.
+bsb —units forming a subset on which to perform PCA.vector.

 Example: 'bsb',[2 10:90 93]